The FMCSA has updated the CSA’s Safety Measurement System (SMS) with new ELD violations as well as severity weights for each violation.

 When a driver is using or in possession of drugs.

 When a driver is operating a commercial motor vehicle while possessing a fraudulent medical certificate.

 Now that full enforcement of the ELD mandate has begun, ELD-related violations will affect a carrier’s CSA scores.
-Make sure that you are fully prepared and equipped with an FMCSA-compliant ELD solution.
+Make sure that you are fully prepared and equipped with an FMCSA-registered ELD solution.